jvanhouteghem/udemy-course-spring-and-hibernate/udemy-course-spring-and-hibernate-step1/README.md

 Exception in thread "main" java.lang.IllegalStateException: BeanFactory not initialized or already closed - call 'refresh' before accessing beans via the ApplicationContext
 ```
 Mean your ApplicationContext is not conform with your Spring dependencies.
+Also make sure you properly add "applicationContext.xml" in ClassPathXmlApplicationContext context = new ClassPathXmlApplicationContext("applicationContext.xml");